anegg0/cocreate-demo-site/docs/cocreate-whitepaper-intro.md

 In exchange, the **Co:Create** treasury will grant the **Create** instance treasury $CO$ tokens, equivalent in value to the token exchanged, minus a small protocol fee.

-With this mechanic, the more active instances get more governance voice on the **Co:Create** Protocol, and the **Co:Create** Protocol can bootstrap a diversified portfolio/treasury.
+With this mechanics, the more active instances get more governance voice on the **Co:Create** Protocol, and the **Co:Create** Protocol can bootstrap a diversified portfolio/treasury.